pghalliday/alarmist/README.md

   - [y] - copy complete log to clipboard without control sequences (no colors)
   - [SHIFT-y] - copy complete log to clipboard with control sequences (colors)
   - [SHIFT-j, SHIFT-k] - expand next or previous job

-**NB.
-By default many commands will not produce colored output when run like this, however many commands also have options to force colors.
-Eg. many node CLI tools use the `chalk` library and so will have a `--color` option or support the `FORCE_COLOR=true` environment variable**

 All the logs and status files will also be captured in the `.alarmist` working directory with the following structure